closeicon

 He also saw a shift in his weight — although is keen to impress upon me this is not a weight loss diet, telling me that what he is offering us is nothing is a far cry from the dietary advice we’ve been fed over the years: “There's abundant salt [in this book], there's lots of fat, lots of chocolate.
 There's no mention at all of calories or portion control.
 There is abundance generally — you can add in all these extra things.
 What’s different about this book to other ones that I've seen out there is that we're trying to bring in ferments and pickles into every possible opportunity — in sort of inventive ways” he says.

 Recipes include a range of fermented foods including kimchi and sauerkraut plus a wealth of colourful fruit, vegetable and pulse-filled salads, soups, pasta dishes and traybakes.
-Each one offers the grams of fibre per portion (he tells me we need to be aiming for 30g – 50g a day and that the average intake in the UK and US is 20g); and the number of plants included — his current advice is that we need to be aiming for 30 different plants a week.
+Each one includes the grams of fibre per portion.
+He tells me we need to be aiming for 30g – 50g a day but that our average intake in the UK and US is just 20g.
+Recipes also state the number of plant ingredients — his current advice – evolved from the Zoe studies – is that we need to be aiming for 30 different plants a week.
 Forget the five or even ten-a-day mantra many of us have been following.
-Plants can include herbs, spices and even our daily coffee — albeit without added sugar syrup and gallon of milk.
+‘Plants’ can include herbs, spices and even our daily coffee — albeit without added sugar syrup and gallon of milk.

 There are also treats — including a (parev) chocolate mousse made with heart-healthy olive oil; carrot cake packed with no less than eight plants and beetroot brownies.
-He makes the point that it’s all about abundance and adding in extra (healthy) ingredients rather than denying ourselves — even if smoked salmon bagels become a rare treat.
+He reiterates that the aim is all about abundance and adding in extra (healthy) ingredients rather than denying ourselves — even if smoked salmon bagels become a rare treat.

 He’s no martyr to his cause though, admitting that he sticks to his rules 80 percent of the time, giving himself freedom for the odd glass of wine, breakfast croissant — or even that bagel.

 The key, he says is to be sustainable.
 “Aim to do that five, five days a week or 80% of the time.
 So you can let your hair down socializing someone else's house.
-In France I have the odd croissants and things which, I know don’t do me any good — but as a rare treat, they taste great.”
+In France I have the odd croissant and things which I know don’t do me any good — but as a rare treat, they taste great.”

 The Food For Life Cookbook (Jonathan Cape) is out now.